MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/cs-iot-extend-connected-customer-service-solutions.md

 # Extend Connected Customer Service solutions

+> [!Note]
+> This section is pre-release documentation and is subject to change.

 Connected Customer Service for Dynamics 365 supports the customization of each standard component or service and the easy addition of custom Azure-based components and services.
 This flexible architecture is required to support the wide range of current and future IoT devices and the envisioned supporting services for these devices.

 ## Extend Azure Services

 The Azure services and components, including the ones detailed in [Connected Customer Service architecture](cs-iot-connected-customer-service-architecture.md), are designed for reliability, scalability, and extensibility.
 They support management and customization through UI-based and PowerShell administration, JSON-based template-driven deployment and initialization, and REST-based programming interfaces (often including client libraries for specific languages, such as C#/.NET, Python, Java, and Node.js).

  After the standard installation, Connected Customer Service will configure your resource group with a set of Azure services similar to the following.